 Jesus, Wine, and the Wedding

 Did not Jesus make and drink intoxicating wine?
 This is often referred to justify excessive drinking and even drunkenness.
 Many believe that Jesus turned water into intoxicating wine at the wedding in Cana (John 2).
 First, one has to assert this with bias since “wine” [oinos] was grape juice and may or may not have fermented.
-Some assert that Jesus aided a wedding by turning the party into a drinking party, which Christ’s Spirit condemned (1 Pet 4:3).
-One would have to understand the wedding to have run out of a lot of supposed intoxicating wine, and then when Jesus made 6 containers of 20–30 gallons each totaling between 120 to 180 gallons of “wine” that this was supposedly intoxicating wine.
-Would anyone engage excessively drinking and become drunk with such amounts being consumed?
+Some assert that Jesus aided a wedding by turning the party into a drinking party, which Christ’s Spirit condemned by Peter (1 Pet 4:3).
+One would have to understand the wedding to have run out of a lot of supposed intoxicating wine, and then when Jesus made 6 containers of 20–30 gallons each totaling between 120 to 180 gallons of supposedly intoxicating wine.
 If readers assume that this wine was fermented and there were 480 people at this wedding, then each one would now be able to receive another quart of fermented wine, and if there were 960 people, then they would each be able to have another pint.
 Is half a pint any better for 1,920 people who are already full of supposed intoxicating wine?

 To assume that Jesus made intoxicating drinks is to assume that after everyone had drunk all the other intoxicating wine, then they needed more of the best intoxicating wine and Jesus was the man to do it.

 Jesus, Wine, and the Lord’s Supper